Klaipėda LNG terminal: History

 On 22–27 January 2014 pilot test was conducted in order to assess the FSRU Independence's performance and seaworthiness.
 Later on the vessel sailed to the sea and the ship's sea trial lasted nearly a week.
 Earlier, in the beginning of January the ship's propulsion system was tested, later crew safety equipment and other range of testing conducted.
 It was delivered in March 2014 and was reached the terminal on 27 October 2014.

 In June 2014 supplying platform was finished to be built in Kiaulės Nugara.
 It is one of the four main elements of 450 m length embankment (together with mounting and mooring field, steel bridges and high-pressure gas platform).

 On 27 October 2014 the main vessel arrived to Klaipėda's Port.
 The welcoming ceremony of Independence arrival was broadcast live by national broadcaster LRT televizija, while the ship was greeted by Lithuanian President Dalia Grybauskaitė.
 Representatives from Latvia, Estonia, Norway, the United States, Finland, Sweden and European Council also participated at the opening.

 On 3 December 2014 the terminal started operating.

 On 27 October 2017, LNG Distribution Station at Klaipėda Port started operating.
 Station is dedicated to create a comprehensive LNG logistics chain in the Baltic region.

 On 7 January 2019, the world's largest liquefied natural gas bunkering vessel Kairos, owned by KN and German company Nauticor, was launched at that time.
 The ship's main activity in Klaipėda port is to transport LNG from the LNG terminal to LNG distribution station.
 In September 2019, Klaipėdos Nafta sold its shares in Kairos, the company that owns the bunkering vessel Kairos.

-On 6 December 2024, the Klaipėda LNG terminal operator, the state-owned KN Energies (formerly Klaipėdos Nafta), officially bought the FSRU from the Norwegian company Höegh Evi (formerly Hoegh LNG) for USD 153.5 million, and the same day the FSRU was registered in the Lithuanian Register of Sea Ships.
+On 6 December 2024, the Klaipėda LNG terminal operator, the state-owned KN Energies (formerly Klaipėdos Nafta), officially bought the FSRU from the Norwegian company Höegh Evi (formerly Hoegh LNG) for US$153.5 million, and the same day the FSRU was registered in the Lithuanian Register of Sea Ships.
 At the takeover ceremony, the Lithuanian state flag was hoisted on the FSRU and homeport changed from Singapore to Klaipėda.